 Complementing an NWA is performed by determinizing the automaton and then complementing the set of final states.
+In our implementation, an extra flag to complement controls whether the determinization step is to be performed, so it can be bypassed if you have a priori knowledge that the input NWA must already be deterministic.
 The result of complementing the NWA shown in Figure 15 is shown in Figure 17.